MOARdV/FlightSystemsRedux/README.md

 * TWR_Indicator - An analog bar gauge for tracking thrust to weight ratio.
 * Xpointer - An analog display used for zeroing lateral speeds during landing, and for aligning with and matching velocity with an orbital target.

+Other directories contain configurations for MFDs, replacement textures used for customized props, et cetera.

 ## Licenses

 The contents of this mod are released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license (CC BY-NC-SA 4.0) with the following exceptions: